1. What is a Hybrid Fund?

 3. Types of Hybrid Funds

-Hybrid funds can be differentiated as per their asset allocation.
-Some types of hybrid funds have a higher equity allocation while others allocate more to debt.
+Hybrid funds can be further classified based on their asset allocation.
+Some types of hybrid funds have a higher equity allocation, while others allocate more to debt.
 Let’s have a look in detail.

 a.
 Equity-oriented hybrid funds